 Known for its mineral waters, the Terme Di San Petronio is the only health spa in Italy located in the historic center of a city.
 Another alternative: The Terme Felsinee Spa Centre, located in the foothills of the San Luca Basilica, is a favorite of health and fitness enthusiasts.

-Some of the luxury hotels in town, like the Grand Hotel Majestic Baglioni, have in-house spas where you can wile away the day in comfort.
+Some of the luxury hotels in town, like the Grand Hotel Majestic Baglioni (located in the historic center), have in-house spas where you can while away the day in comfort.

 Get off your feet and order a cool drink at one of the bars in Bologna.
 You might even find a nice spot under the shade of a portico.